sahanes/dockertize-langgraph-research-rabbit/README.md

   export PATH=/usr/local/bin:$PATH
   /usr/local/bin/langgraph dev --host 0.0.0.0 --port 2024

   Purpose:
-  -  Ens
   -  Set PYTHONPATH: Points to ```/deps/research-rabbit``` to ensure the application has access to project files.
     -  Add /usr/local/bin to PATH: Ensures the langgraph CLI can be found during execution.
     -  Run langgraph dev: Starts the application on host 0.0.0.0 and port 2024.